IMac G4: Legacy

 While Jobs had declared the iMac G4 would reshape the look of computers for the next decade, the iMac's ergonomic design language would not last three years.
 The balance of the machine was challenged by larger displays, and the G4 processor's successor, the G5, ran much hotter and needed more cooling.
 Macworld called the successor iMac G5 "conservative" compared to the G3 and G4 models, as it gave up the exuberant colors and sunflower design of previous iMacs in favor of placing the computer internals behind the display—the same approach Jobs had previously eschewed as inelegant.
 This design proved to be the template future iMac models would use.
+Apple's experience with the iMac G4 spurred it to consolidate more manufacturing in China.
 The iMac G4 has been adapted by hobbyists to use newer components, such as Apple's latest custom chips.